Pooja8Lekshmi8J/waveaccounting/README.md

    npm install

 4. **Build the Application**:
-   If your project requires a build step, run the build command.
+   If the project requires a build step, run the build command.
 The build process creates an optimized production-ready version of the application.

    npm run build